Searching for the best places to stay in Big Sur? You’ve come to the right place!

 This Big Sur Dream Home is so beautiful that it’s caught the attention of notable brands such as Urban Outfitters.
 Graceful wooden arches and tall windows help create eye-catching design lines that pair so well with the surrounding wilderness.

 “We loved the unique architecture and seeing all the wildlife and plants around us.
-It was so peaceful and was a haven away from busy city life.” -Solita(Read more reviews on VRBO)
+It was so peaceful and was a haven away from busy city life.” -Review from Solita, VRBO

 On the ground level of this incredible home, you’ll find a small but well-appointed kitchen, living room, and bathroom.